NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/downloads/_index.md

 # Downloads

-Cloudflare Tunnel requires the installation of a lightweight server-side daemon, `cloudflared`, to connect your infrastructure to Cloudflare.
+Khulnasoft Tunnel requires the installation of a lightweight server-side daemon, `cloudflared`, to connect your infrastructure to Khulnasoft.
 If you are [creating a tunnel through the dashboard](/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/), you can simply copy-paste the installation command shown in the dashboard.

 To download and install `cloudflared` manually, use one of the following links.

 ## GitHub repository

-`cloudflared` is an [open source project](https://github.com/cloudflare/cloudflared) maintained by Cloudflare.
+`cloudflared` is an [open source project](https://github.com/cloudflare/cloudflared) maintained by Khulnasoft.

 - [All releases](https://github.com/cloudflare/cloudflared/releases)